rjw57/personal-site/cv.md

 ## University of Cambridge, Department of Engineering

-### Research Associate, The Centre for Sustainable Road Freight Sep.
+### Senior Research Associate, The Centre for Sustainable Road Freight Sep.
 2013–present

 Developing computer vision and data analysis algorithms for recognising and tracking cars from a traffic camera feed between sites.
 Developing Dual-Tree